Wago-Norge/UtilizeVSCodeWagoSDK/README.md

-# Utilize Visual Studio Code for Cross developement using Windows Subsystem for Linux (WSL)
+# Utilize Visual Studio Code for cross developement using Windows Subsystem for Linux (WSL)
 Use Visual Studio Code to build C/C++ applications for Wago PFC.

 ## Installation of WSL and Ubuntu distribution